benjaminoo/electroneum-instant-payments-woocommerce/electroneum-instant-payments-for-woocommerce/README.txt

 * Tweak - Improved order flow for better user experience and cart-retention

 == Upgrade Notice ==

+= 1.1.4 =
+Implements important fix for servers that don't allow opening of external files from the web.
+Also adds new feature - more informative order notes.

+= 1.1.3 =
+Fixes path to some images used in the plugin.

 = 1.1.2 =
 Fixes path to required Javascript libraries.